-Llamas are not dangerous; they are friendly, sociable, and peaceful animals.
+Llamas are not dangerous; they are friendly, pleasant, and peaceful animals.
 However, when they feel threatened or bothered, they might expectorate a rugged spit.
-Machu Picchu llamas are used to see people every day and usually approach the crowds searching for food.
+Machu Picchu llamas are used to seeing people every day and usually approach the crowds searching for food.
 It’s important to know that giving food to llamas in Machu Picchu is not allowed for safety.

 Llamas of Machu Picchu, most of them are photogenic animals.
 They somehow know that if they pose for the pictures, there are higher chances to get food.
 This is not recommended, of course.